Hannah B. Chickering: Dedham temporary home for women and children

 During these visits in the Dedham Jail, Chickering begun to realize that the female prisoners were not receiving any rehabilitation efforts afforded to the male prisoners.
 There were no programs that prepared the women for their release back into society, which resulted in the women resorting to their old methods of survival, crime, resulting in their re-arrest and imprisonment.
-Chickering observed the cycle repeat its self and its effect on the women, "...and this mournful round is trodden again and again, till a wretched death closes the scene for these victims of misfortune, neglect, and sin."
+Chickering observed the cycle repeat itself and its effect on the women, "...and this mournful round is trodden again and again, till a wretched death closes the scene for these victims of misfortune, neglect, and sin."
 From what she had seen first hand in the Dedham Jail, Chickering realized there was desperate need to reform these women so they could lead productive lives once they were released from prison.
 What transpired was the "Temporary Asylum for Discharged Female Prisoners," founded 1864, referred today as the "Dedham Temporary Home for Women and Children."

 The Asylum officially open its doors on November 15, 1864, its first residents were women recently released from the Dedham Jail, and as of 1881 Sarah Dexter wrote "...nearly one thousand women and one hundred children have been received into its shelter."
 Chickering choose a 25-acre farm in Dedham on which to operate the Asylum that she reportedly acquired for a low purchase price.
 On the property was a large residential home, barn, and many outbuildings scattered throughout the 25 acres.
 The main goal of the Asylum was to rebuild the self-confidence of the women, so that they would not only respect themselves but also respect the society they were working towards re-entering.
 Chickering and the matrons also worked to help find the discharged female prisoners secure forms of employment before leaving the Asylum.
 To aid in this, the women would learn basic domestic skills, which would help them get jobs cleaning local businesses, and in private residences.
+The property would later be renamed the Chickering House in her honor.